Abbott Northwestern Hospital campus revitalization

 SUSTAINABILITY:

-• In the event of a major power outage, the CUP's three new energy-efficient generators will use less fuel than our old emergency generators.
+• In the event of a major power outage, the CUP's three new energy-efficient generators use less fuel than our old emergency generators.

 • The CUP features rainwater-capture systems to reduce strain on the local stormwater system.